deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_6.png" alt="">

 As you can see, the result is 7.
-This is not the value we want- it is actually the inverse of it.
+This is not the value we want - it is actually the inverse of it.
 Logic tells us, we should take the inverse of 0xf, -0xf.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_7.png" alt="">

-So- we have finally extracted the value of the raw access token.
+So - we have finally extracted the value of the raw access token.
 At this point, let's see what happens when we copy this token to a normal `cmd.exe` session.

 Openenig a new `cmd.exe` process on the debuggee machine: